-Big Game Species.
-Big game species are primarily large mammals taken for sport or subsistence.
+Population and harvest trends for southern species: big game species-Big game species are primarily large mammals taken for sport or subsistence.
 Because of State agency convention, the wild turkey also is included.
 The species comprising big game were the first to stimulate widespread public interest in wildlife conservation.
 For this reason, historical information about game species is extensive for several States.

-Wild turkey populations have consistently increased since 1975 (Figure 3).
+Wild turkey populations have consistently increased since 1975 (fig. 1.3).
 Five States project that turkey populations will decline over the next four decades (Flather and others 1999).

-For States reporting on white-tailed deer, populations have increased approximately four-fold since 1975 (Figure 4).
+For States reporting on white-tailed deer, populations have increased approximately fourfold since 1975 (fig. 1.4).
 There is concern among State personnel that deer may become a management problem during the next decade.
 Seven States expect deer numbers to decline slightly over the next 50 years (Flather and others 1999).
-(Additional information on deer is provided in Chapter TERRA-3, Chapter TERRA-4, and Chapter TERRA-5).
+(Additional information on deer is provided in chapters 3, 4, and 5.)

-The trend in black bear numbers is positive for the four States reporting (Figure 5).
-Biologists from State wildlife agencies expect bear populations to decline somewhat over the next few decades (Flather and others 1999).
-(Note: The Florida and Louisiana subspecies of black bear, of conservation concern in the region, are discussed separately in Chapter TERRA-5).
+The trend in black bear numbers is positive for the four States reporting (fig. 1.5).
+Biologists from these States expect bear populations to decline somewhat over the next few decades (Flather and others 1999).
+(Note: The Florida and Louisiana subspecies of RESTRI